dentarg/auth0-blog/_posts/2017-06-14-javascript-for-microcontrollers-and-iot-part-1.markdown

 > The script uses `sudo` to run Docker, you may edit this file if root privileges are not required in your system.

 It may not look like much, but our simple Hello World is actually compiling JerryScript along with it!
-We will talk about later, for now this doesn't do much, since we haven't exposed any of Particle's functionality to JerryScript, but the code compiles!
+We will talk about that later, for now this doesn't do much, since we haven't exposed any of Particle's functionality to JerryScript, but the code compiles!
 You can find the resulting firmware in the `dist` folder of the project.

 As the script passes the `--rm` argument to Docker, the container gets automatically destroyed after running the command, so there is no need to manually clean-up containers afterwards.
 We will now see how to flash our newly compiled firmware.